journalctl — Query the systemd journal

 similar to short-full, but prefixes the unit and user unit names instead of the traditional syslog identifier.
 Useful when using templated instances, as it will include the arguments in the unit names.

 A comma separated list of the fields which should be included in the output.
-This only has an
+This has

-effect for the output modes which would normally show all fields (
+an effect only for the output modes which would normally show all fields (

 __MONOTONIC_TIMESTAMP", and "

 _BOOT_ID" fields are always

 Express time in Coordinated Universal Time (UTC).